-The College shall not pay examination costs,
+The College shall not pay examination costs.

-- D.E.
-The College and Union recognize that the improvement of instructional programs and teaching methods take adequate time and concentrated effort.
-As part of the annual faculty employment agreement, an in-service day will be identified on the Calendar, Appendix B, for each school year and will involve a minimum of 7 hours of activity.
-Related in-service activities may also be held throughout the year. - E.F.Time spent attending professional development activities on non-contracted days will not be considered compensated time.
+E. The College and Union recognize that the improvement of instructional programs and teaching methods take adequate time and concentrated effort.
+As part of the annual faculty employment agreement, faculty are expected to participate in the training and in-service days that will be identified on the Calendar, Appendix B, for each school year and will involve a minimum of 7 hours of activity.
+Related in-service activities may also be held throughout the year.
+Mandatory professional development activities will be held throughout the academic year.
+Training during Opening Week will be held during the calendar stipulated in-service and campus state/federal training days.
+Optional professional development opportunities may be held throughout the year.

+F. Time spent attending professional development activities on non-contracted days will not be considered compensated time.